YADengUU/trio-analysis/README.md

 ```
 - `reference` contains the human genome assenbly (GRCh38) for read alignment and variant calling, to ensure all analyses are performed against a standardized coordinate system.

  And as you see, the data are huuuuuge, so we should pay extra attention on efficiently using the disk space, avoiding redundant analyses or intermediate results.
 Also, we must be efficient in running the analyses, to save time and money (yes, using the HPC costs tons of money).
-Guidance on how to accelerate your analyses as well as the approximate runtime will be provided as the progress goes on.
+Guidance on how to accelerate your analyses as well as the approximate runtime will be provided alongside the progress.

 #### Make your own workspace
 **One important thing is: do not edit or remove the data provided.** Your personal storage by default cannot accommodate most intermediate data generated during the analyses, so you would be working inside the project folder, where UPPMAX has provided us more storage.